nealalan/tf-nealalan.com/README.md

 ## Project Status
 - Updated to Terraform v0.12 in August 2019
+- Reapplied to convert from T2.micro to T2.nano

 ## Prereqs
 - See [https://nealalan.github.io/EC2_Ubuntu_LEMP/](https://nealalan.github.io/EC2_Ubuntu_LEMP/) project and go through the steps up until VPC, they include: